-As a foodie traveler, I intend to make a game plan on where to eat on places where I travel to.
+As a foodie traveler, I intend to make a game plan on where to eat in places where I travel to.
 For Thailand, the game plan was simple: eat as much street food as I can.
 I expected to be impressed, but Thailand gave me more than that: I was simply blown away.

 That is why I had to devote a single post to all the street food we have tried throughout our stay.

-Our first taste of Thai street food was in Sathorn area, where we rented a private room via Airbnb.
+Our first taste of Thai street food was in the Sathorn area, where we rented a private room via Airbnb.
 We bought Shrimp Fried Rice (40 Baht or Php 54) and Thai Iced Coffee (17 Baht or Php 23).

 |preparing our breakfast -- street style!|